 PLEASE NOTE: In compliance with Roberts Rules of Order Newly Revised, 11th Edition, §48, page 468, the minutes of Advisory Neighborhood Commission 4A are a record of the actions taken by the Commission, not a record of what people said during the meeting.
 Accordingly, comments made by commissioners or members of the public will not be recorded in detail in the minutes.

-The meeting was held virtually through WebEx.
-Commissioner Singleton called the meeting to order at 7:07pm.
+The meeting was held virtually through Zoom.
+Commissioner Singleton called the meeting to order.
 A quorum was present, including the following Commissioners:

 • Stacey Lincoln, 4A02

 • Stephen Whatley, 4A03

 1. Approval of Administrative Matters (Agenda, Minutes, and Consent Agenda)